gsuuon/tabenol/notes/Design.md

 **options** view allows configuring:
 - Toggle automatic check if current domain has notes
 - User specified allowlist of extensions
-    - allowlist is object of
+    - allowlist entries contain
         - extension id
-        - allowed actions or events
+        - requests or events, e.g.
             - onUpdateNote
             - onClose
             - getAllNotes
             - getNoteForUrl
             - doQuery (implicitly means can getAllNotes or getNoteForUrl)
             - doUpdateNote

-### Notes
-- Syncs to chrome extensions storage by default, but that is limited to 100kb
-- Uses IndexedDB for local storage
-- Allows other extensions to connect and listen for events (on note update, on close)
-    - User specifies which extension ids are allowed
-    - Extension ID's found in Manage Extensions (enable developer mode toggle)
+    - extension ID's found in Manage Extensions (enable developer mode toggle)

 ### Query Format
 Built on IndexedDB

 A query is a list of queries which filter sequentially.
-An (any) query is a list of queries where any match will continue.
-Expensive queries should come later (`any`, bodyContains)
+An `any` query is a list of queries where any match will continue.
+Expensive queries should come later (compound, bodyContains)

-Keys should be generated incrementing ints, index on Url.
+As an object:
 ```
 let myQuery =
     query